 If there are extensive areas of sun damage on multiple leaves, the orchid plant may eventually die.
 Sunburn damage is irreversible.
 The best way to avoid this is to move your plant to a shaded area or to an area with less intense light as soon as you see the leaves turning yellow-green.

 How Do You Control Lighting if You Keep Your Orchids Outside?

 Technically, you cannot control the lighting outdoors because you are at the mercy of the sun, clouds and weather.
 However, there are ways you can manage the amount of sunlight that hits your orchids by placing them in certain locations outdoors.
 You can use nearby trees and structures to block the sun.
-Check out this article for more information about how to care for orchids outdoors.
+Check out this guide to caring for orchids outdoors for more information.

 In general, if you keep your orchids outside, make sure they are in an area where they will be shaded from the sun’s intense light.
 This is especially important during the noon and afternoon hours of the day.

 An ideal outdoor location will allow your orchids to enjoy the morning light, while being shaded from the harsh afternoon sun.
 Surrounding trees or nearby shrubs can help block the afternoon sun.
 You can also invest in a sun sail or a shade canopy.
 This will allow you decrease or regulate the amount of light on your orchids.
 Some people like to place their orchids under a large tree, allowing the leafy branches to provide filtered light for the orchids.

 A gazebo, covered pergola, or any outdoor structure could also provide filtered light and protection for your orchids if you prefer to keep them outdoors.